roq-trading/roq-api/README.md

 ## Conda

-We *strongly* recommend using Conda for installing the API.
+We *strongly* suggest using Conda for installing the API.

 Reasons for choosing Conda

-* Works in user-space and does not require elevated (root) access.
+* Works in user-space and does not require elevated access rights.
-* Different versions can easily co-exist on the same host.
+* Different binary versions can easily co-exist using Conda's environment management.
-* Library dependencies are automatically installed.
+* Package dependencies are automatically resolved.
-* Versioning compatibilities are automatically managed.
+* Version compatibility is automatically verified.
-* Conda standardizes the compiler toolchain to achieve ABI compatilibity.
+* Conda uses a standardized compiler toolchain to achieve ABI compatilibity.
-* Gateway binaries are delivered as Conda packages.
+* Our gateways are delivered as Conda packages.

-Conda allows you to install the API (including the dependencies) without imposing any specific environment.
+Conda allows you to install the Roq API (including dependencies) without requiring you to work within any specific environment.
-In other words, it should work for any user on any Linux host, virtual machine or container.
+In other words, it will work for any user on any (Linux) host / virtual machine / container.

 Please refer to Conda's documentation on [how to get started](https://conda.io/docs/user-guide/getting-started.html).